The Ultimate Strategy To Launch & Promote Your Podcast In 2023

 For Repeat Listeners, do they have more to gain if they keep listening to your podcast in the future?
 Do you care about adding value to them or do you only care about selling?

 For Advocates, will their social equity improve if they share your podcast?
-Are you helping them express ideas which they would have not been able to do by themselves?
+Are you helping them express ideas that they would have not been able to do by themselves?
 Are you helping them signal what their values and thoughts are?

 But how do you deliver all of this in your podcast?

-Get The Audience Right : Cracking The Content Code
+Get The Audience Right: Cracking The Content Code

 Get your audience right.
 It is easy to say and difficult to execute.

-Yes and No. It is easy, if you know exactly who your audience is.
+Yes and No. It is easy if you know exactly who your audience is.
 Otherwise, you are on a tough path.